The Natural Geographic Divisions of Ecuador

 Tourism

 The Sierra runs from the far northern border of Colombia all the way to the southern border with Peru.
 The most popular tourist destinations tend to be near the cities.
 In the far north is the White City of Ibarra and Quito, which has the best preserved colonial center in South America.
 In the central Sierra, Baños is the adventure capital of Ecuador and Riobamba is the cultural heart of the Sierra.
-Further south find Cuenca, the City of Rivers beloved by American Expats, and Loja, the gateway to southern Ecuador.
+Further south, we find Cuenca, the City of Rivers beloved by American Expats, and Loja, the gateway to southern Ecuador.

 But the Andes is about more than cities.
 It’s about mountains, lakes, cloud forests, and high paramo.
 The famous Ruta de Volcanes passes by some of the most iconic peaks in the nation, Cotopaxi, Chimborazo, Tungurahua, Sangay and Altar.
 National parks run the gamut of the small El Angel Reserve on the border with Colombia to the Podocarpus National Park that borders Peru in the south.
 In between, pick a volcano and there is a national park associated with it.